Category

 What is a day trade?

-A day trade occurs when you buy and sell the same security within a single trading day.
-This rule applies to all securities, including options.
-Pre-market and after-hours trades on the same trading day are included in the day trade count.
+A day trade occurs when the same security is bought and sold within a single trading day.
+This applies to all securities, including options.
+Trades executed during pre-market and after-hours sessions also count toward the day trade total.

 How many day trades can I make?

-• Cash Account: You can execute an unlimited number of day trades using settled funds.
-However, trading with unsettled funds may result in a Good Faith Violation (GFV).
+• Cash Account: Unlimited day trades are allowed using settled funds.
+Using unsettled funds may trigger a Good Faith Violation (GFV).

 • Margin Account: If your net account value exceeds $25,000, you can make unlimited day trades.
-If your net account value is below $25,000, you are limited to 3 day trades every 5 rolling business days.
-Exceeding this limit will trigger an Equity Maintenance (EM) call.
+If your net account value is below $25,000, you are limited to 3 day trades within a rolling 5-business-day period.
+Exceeding this limit triggers a Pattern Day Trader (PDT) flag and an Equity Maintenance (EM) call.

 What does "Day Trades Left" mean on my account page?